HumanCellAtlas/metadata-schema/docs/structure.md

 ## Introduction

-This document describes the structure of the HCA metadata standards.
+This document describes the structure of the HCA metadata standard as implemented and utilized by the Data Coordination Platform (DCP).
 More detailed specification of the format and syntax of the metadata schemas and their instantiation can be found in the [metadata schema structure specification](https://docs.google.com/document/d/1pxQj7BfM8HHgD4ilm4dlvZuZATfJkNC5s_-TUoA4lYA/edit?ts=59b16455) on Google Drive.

 **What is in this document?**
  - High-level [overview of the schema structure](#structure-overview)